4 (Beyoncé album)

-4 is the fourth studio album by American singer and songwriter Beyoncé.
-It was released on June 28, 2011, by Parkwood Entertainment and Columbia Records.
-The album was recorded from March 2010 to May 2011, and was produced by Beyoncé herself, alongside Babyface, Jeff Bhasker, Kanye West, Kaskade, Brent Kutzle and Ryan Tedder of OneRepublic, Switch, and The-Dream, among others.
-The album also features a sole lead guest appearance from André 3000 of Outkast.
-Following a career hiatus which reignited her creativity, Beyoncé conceived 4 as a record rooted in traditional rhythm and blues that stood apart from contemporary popular music.
+4 is the fourth studio album by the American singer and songwriter Beyoncé.
+It was released on June 24, 2011, by Parkwood Entertainment and Columbia Records.
+Recorded from March 2010 to May 2011, the album was produced by Beyoncé alongside Babyface, Jeff Bhasker, Kanye West, Kaskade, Brent Kutzle, and Ryan Tedder of OneRepublic, Switch, and The-Dream, among others.
+The album features a single lead guest appearance, from André 3000 of Outkast.
+Following a career hiatus that reignited her creativity, Beyoncé conceived 4 as a record rooted in traditional rhythm and blues that stood apart from contemporary popular music.

-4 marked the first Beyoncé album after she had terminated her working relationship with her father and manager Mathew Knowles.
+4 was Beyoncé's first album after she ended her working relationship with her father and manager Mathew Knowles.
 She conceived 4 as an intimate album that departed from the commercially oriented music of her past releases.
-Her collaborations with songwriters and record producers The-Dream, Tricky Stewart and Shea Taylor resulted in a mellower tone that incorporates vocal styles and influences from 1970s and 1980s funk, hip-hop, and soul music.
-The lyrics are about monogamy, female empowerment, and self-reflection, a result of Beyoncé considering a maturer message to contend artistic credibility.
+Her collaborations with songwriters and record producers The-Dream, Tricky Stewart, and Shea Taylor resulted in a more subdued tone that incorporates vocal styles and influences from 1970s and 1980s funk, hip-hop, and soul music.
+The lyrics address monogamy, female empowerment, and self-reflection, reflecting Beyoncé's effort to convey a more mature message and assert artistic credibility.

 Beyoncé promoted 4 in mid-2011 through television and festival performances, including a headlining set at the Glastonbury Festival.
 The album received generally positive reviews by music critics; several publications included it on their year-end lists.
-In the United States, it became Beyoncé's first album to spend multiple weeks atop the Billboard 200 and has been certified four-times platinum.
+In the United States, it became Beyoncé's first album to spend multiple weeks atop the Billboard 200 and has been certified quadruple platinum.
 The album also peaked at number one in Argentina, Croatia, Ireland, Spain, South Korea, Switzerland, and the United Kingdom.
 Five of its singles reached the Billboard Hot 100: "Run the World (Girls)", "Best Thing I Never Had", "Party", "Love On Top", and "Countdown".
 At the 55th Annual Grammy Awards (2013), "Love On Top" won Best Traditional R&B Performance.

 Background and development

 Following the release of her third album I Am...
 Sasha Fierce (2008) and the ensuing world tour, Beyoncé took a career hiatus in 2010 "to live life [and] to be inspired by things again".
 During her hiatus, she "killed" Sasha Fierce, the aggressive stage alter-ego used in I Am...
 Sasha Fierce, as she felt she could now merge her two personalities.
-She severed professional ties with father and manager Mathew Knowles, who had guided her career since the 1990s with Destiny's Child, noting that the decision made her feel vulnerable.
+She severed professional ties with her father and manager Mathew Knowles, who had guided her career since the 1990s with Destiny's Child, noting that the decision made her feel vulnerable.

-It was a time where everyone was doing pop/dance music, and R&B and soul were getting lost.
+It was a time where [sic] everyone was doing pop/dance music, and R&B and soul were getting lost.
 It was popular and fun, but it wasn’t my thing.
 It was not where I was going with my music career at that time.
 I was yearning for something deeper with more musicality.
 That’s when I put out "1+1" and "Love On Top."